Mothra (film): Plot

-Nelson, however, returns to the island with a crew of henchmen and abducts the girls, gunning down several natives who try to save them.
-While Nelson profits off a "Secret Fairies Show" in Tokyo featuring the girls singing, both them and the island natives beseech their god Mothra, a giant egg, for help.
-Fukuda, Hanamura, and Chūjō communicate with the young women via telepathy; they express conviction that Mothra will come to their aid and warn that "good people are sure to be hurt".
-Fukuda's newspaper has accused Nelson of holding the girls against their will; Nelson denies the charge and files a libel suit against the paper.
-Meanwhile, the island egg hatches to reveal a gigantic caterpillar, which begins swimming the Pacific Ocean toward Japan.
-The caterpillar destroys a cruise ship and survives a napalm attack on a beeline path for Tokyo.
-The Rolisican Embassy, however, defends Nelson's property rights over the girls, ignoring any connection to the monster.
+Nelson, however, returns to the island with a crew of henchmen and abducts the Shobijin, gunning down several natives who try to save them.
+While Nelson profits off a "Secret Fairies Show" in Tokyo featuring the Shobijin singing, both they and the island natives beseech their goddess Mothra, then in the form of a giant egg, for help.
+Fukuda, Hanamura, and Chujo communicate with the Shobijin via telepathy; they express conviction that Mothra will come to their aid and warn that "good people are sure to be hurt".
+Fukuda's newspaper has accused Nelson of holding the Shobijin against their will; Nelson denies the charge and files a libel suit against the paper.
+Meanwhile, at Infant Island, Mothra in her larval form hatches from the egg and begins swimming toward Japan.
+During the escort, she destroys a cruise ship and survives a napalm attack on a beeline path for Tokyo.
+The Rolisican Embassy, however, defends Nelson's property rights over the Shobijin, ignoring any connection to Mothra.

-Mothra arrives at the Japanese mainland, impervious to the barrage of weaponry directed at it, and builds a cocoon in the ruins of Tokyo Tower.
-Public feeling turns against Nelson, and he is ordered to release the girls.
-He flees incognito to Rolisica, where Mothra, newly hatched in an imago form, resumes her search.
-Police scour New Kirk City for Nelson as Mothra lays waste to the metropolis.
-Nelson attempts to flee the city, but while driving through the streets he is recognized by civilians, and killed in the resultant shootout with police.
-The girls are assigned to Chūjō's care.
-Church bells begin to ring, and sunlight illuminates the cross atop the steeple with radiant beams, reminding Chūjō and Hanamura of Mothra's unique symbol and of the girls' voices.
-At Chūjō's suggestion, numerous church bells are run simultaneously in order to attract Mothra to an airport runway.
-The girls are returned amid salutations of "sayōnara", and Mothra flies back to Infant Island.
+Mothra arrives at Tokyo, impervious to the barrage of weaponry directed at her, and builds a cocoon in the ruins of Tokyo Tower.
+Public feeling turns against Nelson, and he is ordered to release the Shobijin.
+As he flees incognito to Rolisica with the Shobijin concealed in a suitcase, Mothra metamorphoses into her imago form and flies to Rolisica.
+During Police scour New Kirk City for Nelson as Mothra lays waste to the metropolis, Nelson attempts to flee the city, but he is recognized by civilians and killed in the resultant shootout with police.
+The Shobijin are assigned to Chujo's care.

+Church bells begin to ring, and sunlight illuminates the cross atop the steeple with radiant beams, reminding Chujo and Hanamura of Mothra's unique symbol and of the Shobijin's voices.
+At Chujo's suggestion, numerous other church bells are rung simultaneously in order to attract Mothra to the runway of New Kirk City airport, on which Mothra's symbol has been painted.
+The Shobijin are returned, and Mothra flies back to Infant Island.